EvansWinner/awesome-line-editors/README.md

 will need for cleaning up that config file.
 (This can really happen; it's happened to me.)

 #### Oh, and Suckless

-Blah blah, small, blah, lightweight, blah blee bleh, [suckless](https://suckless.org/), can be statically linked, blah blah, isn't a [systemd](https://ihatesystemd.com/why/) service or whatever, Does One Thing and Does it Well[™](http://www.catb.org/esr/writings/taoup/html/ch01s06.html)—you know, all that rap.
+Blah blah, small, blah, fast and lightweight, blah blee bleh, [suckless](https://suckless.org/), can be statically linked, blah blah, isn't a [systemd](https://ihatesystemd.com/why/) service or whatever, Does One Thing and Does it Well[™](http://www.catb.org/esr/writings/taoup/html/ch01s06.html)—you know, all that rap.

+Ok, but for really, there is something sort of pleasant and comforting about the minimal "suckless" style of doing things—when it works.

 #### Finally, one weird thing